nicktripp/clarity_map/README.md

 Clicking a result from the results list will focus the map on that point.

+#### Try It Out!
+Try typing the following test queries into the searchbar!

+    Auckland
+    Musick
+    Wellington

 ## On This Implementation

 The code I wrote is in the following directory structure: